rfjakob/gocryptfs/Documentation/MANPAGE.md

 Send USR1 to the specified process after successful mount.
 This is used internally for daemonization.

+#### -one-file-system
+Don't cross filesystem boundaries (like rsync's `--one-file-system`).
+Mountpoints will appear as empty directories.

+Only applicable to reverse mode.

+Limitation: Mounted single files (yes this is possible) are NOT hidden.

 #### -rw, -ro
 Mount the filesystem read-write (`-rw`, default) or read-only (`-ro`).
 If both are specified, `-ro` takes precedence.